bobwilmes/aers/README.md

 for obtaining Bluetooth Low Energy communications.
 Another library from [FlutterDev](https://github.com/flutter-devs/flutter_bluetooth) is also available.

+# Flutter Encryption
+There is [AES128 and 256 bit encryption](https://medium.com/flutter-community/keep-and-encrypt-data-with-flutter-efea5e8aa97e) available using Flutter which is platform independent.

 ## Installation
 1. Install [Flutter](https://flutter.dev/docs/get-started/install) for your development environment.
 Supported environments include Windows, macos, Linux and Chrome OS.
 2. Run the command line "flutter doctor" to verify that the install is correct.